Shin-pete/Seizure_Detection_With_Machine_Learning/README.md

 ![Galaxy Brain](https://blueseatblogs.com/wp-content/uploads/2018/07/consciousness-709143-400x300.jpg)

-Problem: It can be difficult to ascertain whether someone has had an epileptic seizure a misdiagnosis at this stage can have very severe effects where the epilepsy, lying untreated, has grave consequences.
-Sometimes specialists attach EEGs to patients to and use the readings of brain activity from the EEG to ascertain whether someone is having a Epileptic Seizure.
-I want to see the effect of applying a machine learning algorighm onto the data and examine its efficacy.
+Problem: It can be difficult to determine whether someone has had an epileptic seizure.
+A misdiagnosis at the beginning can have severe effects where epilepsy, lying untreated, has grave consequences.
+Sometimes specialists attach EEGs to patients to and use the readings of brain activity ascertain whether someone is having a Epileptic Seizure.
+I want to see the effect of applying a machine learning algorithm onto the data and examine its efficacy.

 [My_notebook](https://nbviewer.jupyter.org/github/Shin-pete/Seizure_Detection_With_Machine_Learning/blob/master/final_model.ipynb)